hoothin/UserScripts/Picviewer CE+/README.md

 }
 </pre>
 <b>3.</b>
-Using a standalone script, you have the ability to manage all of your custom rule.
+Using a standalone script, you have the ability to manage all of your custom rules.

 ```
 // ==UserScript==